niklauslee/markwind/README.md

 # markwind

-A TypeScript library to generate style-rich HTML doc from markdown.
+A tool for style-rich markdown with TailwindCSS and directives.

 ## Use cases